Viola is a distinctive choice, ranked #1051 in 2025. Your child is likely to be the only Viola in their class.

 About the Name Viola

-Viola is holding steady in the rankings at #918.
-It reached its peak of #813 in 2023 and has maintained consistent levels since — the hallmark of a name with lasting rather than trend-driven appeal.
+Viola has held its ground, ranked #1,051 in 2025 and never far from its best of #813 in 2023 — a name with lasting rather than trend-driven appeal.
 The name has been a consistent presence in UK records since 1997.

 Frequently Asked Questions